-- (1) For the applicable class notation 'CEmS-EGC(S)' in Table 3.2.1 - (2) Components for the continual operation of the EGC are to be tested in accordance with the requirements specified in Pt 5, Ch 6 & Pt 6 of the Rules for the Classification of Steel Ships. - (3) The entire length of both longitudinal and circumferential welded joints and exhaust gas pipe or wash water pipe joints on scrubber body are to be subjected to liquid penetrant testing(PT).
+- (2) Components for the continual operation of the EGC are to be tested in accordance with the requirements specified in Pt 5, Ch 6 & Pt 6 of the Rules for the Classification of Steel Ships. - (3) The entire length of both longitudinal and circumferential welded joints and exhaust gas pipe or wash water pipe joints on scrubber body are to be subjected to liquid penetrant testing(PT).
 Where considered necessary by the Surveyor, additional non-destructive test may be required.
 (2022) - (4) It shall be inspected based on the Rules for the Classification of Steel Ships of Pt 5 Ch 5 Sec 3.
 (2022) - (5) Storage tank that do not form part of the hull are to be subjected to a hydraulic test at a head pressure of 2.5 m on the tank top plate, together with the attachment after manufacture. - (6) Where equipment specified in Guidance relating to the Rules for the Classification of Steel Ships Pt 6, Ch 1 and Ch 2, 301.1 is installed, Regardless of class notation, the type approval product is to be installed. - (7) When ships install scrubber without exhaust gas by-pass arrangement required in 205.
 4, scrubber body is to be performed non-destructive examinations irrespective of notation in 202.
-(2022)
+(2022) - (8) Only applicable for rated output 100kW and above - (9) Only applicable for PV-1 and PV-2